Knotweed buds, early spring

 HOW TO DISPOSE OF JAPANESE KNOTWEED

 Under Vermont law, it is illegal to dispose of Japanese knotweed by throwing any plant material in the trash or to take knotweed to the dump.
-Proper disposal technique is to contain the knotweed in a place where it can fully dry, but cannot blow away (we use onion produce bags, but have also seen methods involving stacking it between pallets).
+Proper disposal technique is to contain the knotweed in a place where it can fully dry, but cannot blow away.
 Leave the knotweed to dry for a minimum of a month, though larger root balls may require multiple months of drying.
 Rhizomes of the plant (white under soil structures) are the most dangerous part of the plant for spreading.
 Ensure they are dried completely before disposal, which may take multiple months.
 Completely dried knotweed can be disposed of like any compostable material - or can be burned in a controlled setting: a fun way to celebrate the end of a summer battle!

 2021 Knockout Knotweed Bonfire